 You hear a lot these days about dogs who alleviate Post Traumatic Stress Disorder, horses who cure kids with ADHD, and dolphins who can relieve depression.
 These and other forms of Animal Assisted Therapy (AAT) have become widely accepted by both the public and professionals.
-My local hospital has an active animal assisted therapy program.
-Dozens of clinicians listed in the Psychology Today directory of therapists incorporate animal therapy into their practice, and Psych Today bloggers have extolled the virtues of animal therapy (for examples, see here, here, and here.)
+My local hospital has an active animal-assisted therapy program.
+Dozens of clinicians listed in the Psychology Today Therapy Directory incorporate animal therapy into their practice, and Psych Today bloggers have extolled the virtues of animal therapy (for examples, see here, here, and here.)

 The idea that interacting with animals can heal our broken minds and bodies is certainly appealing, particularly for those of us who love pets.
 But is there a mismatch between the media coverage of AAT and the evidence that these therapies actually work?
 To answer this question, I recently surveyed the research literature on the effectiveness of AAT.
 I was surprised by what I found.